jmolinasoler/safe-tx-hashes/README.md

 This Bash [script](./safe_hashes.sh) calculates the Safe transaction hashes by retrieving transaction details from the [Safe transaction service API](https://docs.safe.global/core-api/transaction-service-overview) and computing both the domain and message hashes using the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) standard.

 > [!NOTE]
-> As a temporary fix, since the Safe Transaction API is down, the tool now detechs if the API is down, and will use the client API instead of the Safe Transaction API.
+> As a temporary fix, since the Safe Transaction API is down, the tool now detects if the API is down, and will use the client API instead of the Safe Transaction API.
 Offline mode still works great for those who are extra conscious!

 > [!IMPORTANT]
 > All Safe multisig versions starting from `0.1.0` and newer are supported.